iMouse Alternative: What Professional iPhone Farm Operators Use Instead

 - too much on-site recovery work

-- poor leverage as the fleet grows
+- poor use as the fleet grows

 That is why this is a BOFU problem, not a top-of-funnel education problem.
 The buyer already knows the class of pain they are trying to leave behind.